 Knowing how to lay out furniture in a living room can be difficult, but it doesn’t have to be a daunting task.
-We’ll walk you through the whole process of arranging a sitting area, decorating it, and even creating one in your master bedroom if you prefer.
+We’ll walk you through the whole process of living room furniture arrangement – from grouping or laying out a sitting area, to decorating it, and even creating one in your master bedroom if you prefer.

 The Decorologist shared an interesting technique on how to figure out whether or not your furniture arrangement is wrong.
 She suggests finding your focal point, taking two photos of the room, and analyzing them from there.